Warmup API

 List file format

-You need to provide a text file with all your images for the warmup (one URL per line):
+You need to provide a text file with all your images for the warm-up (one URL per line):

 /sample.li/logo-cloudimg-black.png?w=200